Board of Directors

-Joseph K. Stuart was appointed in February 2012 to fill a board vacancy.
-He was recently elected in 2013 and currently serves as DWA’s Vice President and is chairman of the Finance Committee and member of the Executive Committee.
+Joseph K. Stuart was appointed in February 2012 to fill a board vacancy and has been re-elected several times since his appointment.
+He currently serves as DWA’s Board President and is chairman of the Finance Committee and member of the Executive Committee.

 Joe, a native of Palm Springs, earned his BA is Psychology from Cal State San Bernardino graduating with high honors and earned an MA in counseling from Azusa Pacific University and was licensed as a Marriage, Family and Child Counselor.
 Following a career in the field of counseling, Joe earned his certificate in accounting from Cal State San Bernardino and joined the Federal Bureau of Investigation as a Special Agent Accountant in 1979.

 Joe was assigned to the FBI’s Los Angeles Field Office where he investigated complex white-collar crimes and was cross-trained with the Drug Enforcement Administration.
 Joe then worked for 18 years in the Palm Springs office and retired in 2007 as the Senior Resident Agent where he investigated white collar crimes, kidnappings, arson, bank robbery, health care fraud and art theft cases.
 Joe also served as an FBI polygraph examiner and conducted polygraph examinations in the United States and abroad.
 While serving in the FBI, Joe was precluded from holding any elected office or serving on the board of directors for any publicly held corporation.

 Joe was a certified as a National Incident Management System (NIMS) instructor and served as the FBI incident commander on several joint local, state and federal operations.